Yarbles/course_roster_directives/README.md

 # Course Roster for Epicodus
-## by James Nielson and Patrick Fiorentino
+## by James Nielson and Reid Baldwin
 #### Date: April 22, 2015

 An app to manage a course-list.